MicrosoftDocs/windows-itpro-docs/windows/deployment/do/mcc-isp.md

 ### Performance of MCC in VM/Hypervisor environments

 We have observed in hypervisor environments the cache server peak egress at around 1.1 Gbps.
-If you wish to maximize the egress in hypervisor environments it is critical to make two settings changes.
+If you wish to maximize the egress in hypervisor environments, it is critical to make two settings changes.

-1. Enable **SR-IOV** in the BIOS AND enable **SR-IOV** in the NIC properties, and finally, enable **SR-IOV** in the hypervisors for the MCC VM.
+1. Enable **SR-IOV** in the BIOS AND enable **SR-IOV** in the NIC properties.
+Finally, enable **SR-IOV** in the hypervisors for the MCC VM.
 Microsoft has found these settings to double egress when using a Microsoft Hyper-V deployment.

 2. Enable “high performance” in the BIOS as opposed to energy savings.
 Microsoft has found this setting nearly doubled egress in a Microsoft Hyper-V deployment.